-The LAUS program uses times-series models to produce employment and unemployment estimates for the states and the District
+The LAUS program uses times-series models to produce estimates of employed and unemployed people for the states and the District

 of Columbia, census regions and divisions, and a handful of large substate areas and their respective balance-of-state areas.

 smoothed seasonally adjusted estimates are analyzed in the monthly State Employment and

 Unemployment news release and published in the BLS time-series database.

 Employment and unemployment estimates for non-modeled metropolitan areas and metropolitan divisions also are seasonally adjusted each

 month, using a technique known as SEATS, or Signal Extraction in ARIMA (Auto Regressive Integrated Moving Average) Time Series.
-Although
+Similar to

 these smoothed seasonally adjusted estimates are not analyzed in the Metropolitan Area Employment and Unemployment news release or

 loaded into the BLS time-series database, they are available via the supplemental tables at www.bls.gov/lau/metrossa.htm.